 Domestic Violence in News

 Domestic violence incidents occur almost daily.
-It is also a most difficult issue to tackle.
+It is one of the most difficult issue to tackle, affecting many people.

 How does the cycle of violence start?

-Violence has become a pertinent social issue that is pervading many communities and countries.
-In many places in the US, it has become so out of control that gang victims are killed for just about anything.
-Gang violence most often arises from poverty, but it can also be driven by domestic issues.
+Violence has become a pertinent social issue in many communities and countries.
+In many places in the US, gang violence is pertinent.
+It arises from poverty, but it can also be driven by domestic issues.

 Read more and follow the blog.

 Domestic violence has become a tool used in debates for political reasons rather than to provide solutions for it to be resolved.
 Another issue that hinders attempts that can help victims is a frequent dismissal of reporting or under-reporting of crimes.
 Failures in reporting leads to the inadequate investigations of these crimes and in consequence inability to end violence against women.

 Find out more about domestic violence and how to deal with such situations by getting this guide.

 Am I in an Abusive Relationship?

 The signs of domestic violence may involve various tangible patterns such as suffering from chronic medical conditions, using drugs, or having mental health problems.
 Violence is evident when visible scars are present.